-Identity Day is a moment for us to pause and reflect on three (3) fundamentals in identity:
+Identity Day is a moment for us to pause and reflect on three (3) fundamentals of identity: Inclusion, Protection, and Utility.

-ID Day sensitizes us to the plight of those who lack proof of identity (estimated at 1 billion with about half in Africa) and reaffirms our commitment to achieving total inclusion, so that no one is left behind.
+ID Day sensitizes us to the plight of those who lack proof of identity (estimated at 850 million, with about half in Africa) and reaffirms our commitment to achieving total inclusion, so that no one is left behind.

 ID Day is a reminder, for those who have proof of identity, to verify that their identity is secured against theft and their privacy is protected.
 It reaffirms that protecting our most valuable asset is an ongoing concern.

-It is also an opportunity for those who have proof of identity, to check if they are reaping the highest returns on their identity by asking how well it can empower them and simplify their daily lives.
+ID Day is also an opportunity for those who have proof of identity, to check if they are reaping the highest returns on their identity by asking how well their identity can be used to empower them and simplify their daily lives.
 It is the ideal occasion to call on service providers to adopt identity-enabled service delivery.

 JOIN THE COALITION